“Abandoned Farmhouse” Critical Analysis

 Introduction

-Every reader has his or her own view about literary work.
+Every reader has his or her own view of literary work.
 Thus, some people do critical analysis and look into the deep meaning of the poetry, while others are interested in the author’s language.
-Therefore, every person creates his or her interpretation and understanding of the poem or literary he or she is reading.
-But critically analyzing a poem, it involves evaluation and examination of the literary devices authors use in their work.
+Therefore, every person creates his or her interpretation and understanding of the poem or literature he or she is reading.
+But critically analyzing a poem, involves evaluation and examination of the literary devices authors use in their work.
 Also, it involves the themes and the main ideas of the literary work.
-Hence, the paper answers the question, which is most and least successful poem between “Abandoned Farmhouse” by Ted Kooser and “Ars Poetica” by Archibald MacLeish.
-To understand these poems, you have to examine poem’s themes, main ideas, and literary devices.
+Hence, the paper answers the question of which is the most and least successful poem between “Abandoned Farmhouse” by Ted Kooser and “Ars Poetica” by Archibald MacLeish.
+To understand these poems, you have to examine the poem’s themes, main ideas, and literary devices.
 Therefore, Ars Poetica” by Archibald MacLeish is a very straightforward and bunt poem.
-The author uses the poem to convey his feeling about the poetry.
-“Abandoned Farmhouse” by Ted Kooser is poem full of literary devices, themes, and several ideas.
+The author uses the poem to convey his feelings about the poetry.
+“Abandoned Farmhouse” by Ted Kooser is a poem full of literary devices, themes, and several ideas.
 The author portrays loneliness and sorrowful sentiment throughout his poem.
 Thus, the paper presents a critical analysis of both poems.

 “Abandoned Farmhouse” Critical Analysis

-To critically analyze this poem I will examine the poem’s literary devices, ideas, and themes to understand the poem poetry.
+To critically analyze this poem, I will examine the poem’s literary devices, ideas, and themes to understand the poem’s poetry.

 Themes

 Also, the author demonstrates the theme of abandonment by commenting on the weed.
-He said “the weed-choked yard (Kooser, 12).”
+He said, “the weed-choked yard (Kooser, 12).”
 This imagery helps to bring home the idea of abandonment.
-This theme could be a physical absence of the others or self-abandonment.
-The family absence helped in asserting theme.
+This theme could be a physical absence of others or self-abandonment.
+The family’s absence helped in asserting the theme.

 Consequently, the theme of self-own understanding and interpretation is conveyed by the form of the poem.
-The author uses the materials things in the home to reveal abandonment.
-The theme helps in understand others people opinions, motivations, and problems
+The author uses the material things in the home to reveal abandonment.
+The theme helps in understanding other people’s opinions, motivations, and problems.

 Simile